nusatheme/nusatheme.github.io/docs/crevia/installation.md

 4. When the theme is installed, a prompt will appear with an option to activate it immediately.
 Simply click the Activate link, and your new theme will be live, ready for you to customize and build out your site!

+<iframe src="https://drive.google.com/file/d/11my-5Cdrg-TlNAhHX44fWKO4_0v7-XKm/preview" width="800" height="450" allow="autoplay"></iframe>

 ## Plug-ins Installation

 The following plugins are required for this theme to function optimally.
 Please ensure they are installed and activated to fully unlock all features and enhance your website’s capabilities.
-- **Mora Core**<br/>
+- **Crevia Core**<br/>
-  Installing the **Mora Core** plugin is essential for using this theme’s custom blocks.
+  Installing the **Crevia Core** plugin is essential for using this theme’s custom blocks.
 This core plugin provides a variety of custom blocks that add functionality and design options to your site.
 Without it, the custom blocks won’t be available.
 Learn more about the features it provides on this [custom blocks page](/docs/category/custom-blocks).

 - **[The Icon Block](https://wordpress.org/plugins/icon-block/) by Nick Diego**<br/>